andrewhlu/web/ramen.md

 cover_image: /images/ramen/bowls.jpg
 ---

-Written by Richard Wang, Zoe Li, and Andrew Lu
+*By Richard Wang, Zoe Li, and Andrew Lu*

 Over the course of our twelve weeks at Sonos, we have tried 17 ramen restaurants around the Boston area, in search of the best ramen bowls around.
 We have ranked each restaurant based on the quality and taste of a Tonkotsu Ramen (or their most similar item).
 Now that our internship is coming to an end, we're proud to reveal our findings.